KnowEnG/KnowEnG_CWL/CGC/README.md

 To get the data from the TCGA files into the format we need for our later pipelines, we'll use our [Spreadsheet Builder workflow](https://cgc.sbgenomics.com/public/apps#workflow/mepstein/knoweng-spreadsheetbuilder-public/spreadsheet-builder).

-Use the TCGA input files gathered earlier as the input files, and set the following parameter values:
+Use the TCGA input files gathered earlier as the input files, and set the following input parameter values:

 ```
 Metadata Sample ID Key: aliquot_id